Getting the most out of clinical clerkship rotations

 Goals for Choosing Clerkship Electives

-- to explore a new area (either a new medical field of study, a new medical center or a geographic area for possible relocation);
+- Explore a new area (either a new medical field of study, a new medical center or a geographic area for possible relocation)

-- to broaden their knowledge and skill base; to consolidate or strengthen knowledge in areas not likely to be covered intensively in your planned specialty residency or prepare for residency;
+- Broaden their knowledge and skill base; to consolidate or strengthen knowledge in areas not likely to be covered intensively in your planned specialty residency or prepare for residency

-- to "audition" in a program or institution in which they are interested; many specialty societies discourage more than 2 elective rotations in the specialty area, but many programs won’t interview you unless you rotate with them.
+- Many specialty societies discourage more than two elective rotations in the specialty area, but many programs won’t interview you unless you rotate with them.

-- to enhance knowledge and clinical skills in the discipline in which an “audition” elective is scheduled to optimize performance and impression to be made; and/or
+- Enhance knowledge and clinical skills in the discipline in which an “audition” elective is scheduled to optimize performance and impression to be made

-- to “try out” a specific discipline that they are considering as a possible career.
+- Try out a specific discipline that they are considering as a possible career

 - May utilize rotations of your choice